-This area of Flowering Trees is on the West Side of the Arboretum, at the beginning of the Main Route leading to the Thornhill Education Center.
+The area of Ornamental Flowering Trees is located on the West Side of the Arboretum, at the beginning of the Main Route leading to the Thornhill Education Center.
 This south-facing hill was the original site where 200 crabapple cultivars were assembled for a crabapple (Malus) evaluation program in 1980.
+Today, the Arboretum continues to evaluate a broad range of ornamental flowering trees.
 Many disease-resistant and highly ornamental varieties are featured.
 In this area you will also see a beautiful array of pear (Pyrus) and magnolia (Magnolia).
-The idea of grouping these collections together is to display small ornamental trees for home owners.
-Therefore, the featured specimens are all genera loved for their showy and often fragrant flowers, or ornamental fruits in the fall.
+Homeowners can view a variety of ornamental trees in one place to get ideas for a suitable tree for their yard.
+The featured specimens are all genera loved for their showy and often fragrant flowers or ornamental fruits in the fall.
 Take a walk through this area in spring or fall for an experience that will dazzle your nose and your eyes.
-This is a great place to get ideas for a suitable ornamental tree for your home garden.